Maurya-himanshu0450/Project/README.md

 # Project
-This is my first Git Repository I can make a Amazon Clone using HTML/CSS
+This is my first Git Repository I can make a Amazon Clone using HTML/CSS.
+Author Himanshu Maurya